abdelshafy/mi9Test/README.md

         /// The cofing challenge logic is implemented in this method.
         /// This method uses LINQ to Object to filter the shows with DRM true and episodeCount > 0
         /// </summary>
-        /// <param name="input">A deserialized object of shows  equivalent to the input JSON.</param>
+        /// <param name="input">A de-serialized object of shows  equivalent to the input JSON.</param>
-        /// <returns>An object of type Ouptput with a property of response of image, slug and title fields from the input.</returns>
+        /// <returns>An object of type Output with a property of response of image, slug and title fields from the input.</returns>
         private Output ShowsWithDrmAndAtleastOneEpisode(Show input)
         {
             var data = (from p in input.payload